enviodev/docs/blog/2024-07-18-data-indexing-on-fuel.md

 *⚠️Note: Before diving into this tutorial, ensure you have the necessary [prerequisites](https://docs.envio.dev/docs/HyperIndex/getting-started) installed.*

-Fuel application teams also have the option of hosting their indexer and custom application API on Envio’s reliable [Hosted Service](https://docs.envio.dev/docs/HyperIndex/v2/hosted-service), making inframangement deployement and management a painless and seamless experience, so that teams can can focus on the core of their application, and other business functions such as providing seamless user experience, exceptional user support and spekding more time on growth strategies for adoption.
+Fuel application teams also have the option of hosting their indexer and custom application API on Envio’s reliable [Hosted Service](https://docs.envio.dev/docs/HyperIndex/v2/hosted-service), making infrastructure deployment and management a painless and seamless experience, so that teams can focus on the core of their application, and other business functions such as providing seamless user experience, exceptional user support and spending more time on growth strategies for adoption.

 ## Relevant Resources